Financial-Times/n-express/README.md

 var express = require('next-express');

 var app = express({

-	name: "xian", // If this is not provided, Next-Express will try to infer it from package.json
+	// Optional.
+If name is not provided, next-express will try to infer it from package.json
+	name: "xian",

+	// Optional
 	helpers: {
 		uppercase: function(options) {
 			return options.fn(this).toUpperCase();